 3. Peppermint Tea

-There is nothing better than a little bit of peppermint when your stomach is not feeling the best.
+There is nothing better than a little bit of peppermint or spearmint when your stomach is not feeling the best.
 You can even suck on a peppermint or smell some peppermint oil to get some of the benefits as well.
 In fact, flavorful peppermint tea is one of the most common choices when your stomach starts to hurt.